rafle0/serving-practice/README.md

 ## AI model

 I used MobileNetV3Large API of tensorflow, and add batch_normalization, flatten, dense layer with 3 outputs.
-You can see model.summary() below.
+You can see the result of model.summary() below.

 ```
 _________________________________________________________________